Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

 \subsection{Main results and discussions}

 In this section, we present the results of our experiments.
 We evaluated our approach on text classification language models of up to 10 blocks of transformers.
-We provide details on the pre-training hyperparameters in \Cref{sec:hyperparaneter_tuning} and ablation studies including more models in \Cref{sec:ablation-study}.
+We provide details on the pre-training hyperparameters in \Cref{sec:hyperparaneter_tuning} and ablation studies, including more models in \Cref{sec:ablation-study}.

-\paragraph{Gender fairness.} We evaluate the fairness of our models using the fairness score $\fairnessScore$ defined as the percentage of sentences in which all gender-related tokens fall within a semantic safety threshold (\Cref{sec:zonotope_formal}).
-These tokens are identified as the 50 nearest neighbors to the words \token{male} and \token{female} in the embedding space, as these are the primary gender indicators in the Adult Census dataset.
-Notably, \token{male} and \token{female} appear within each other's nearest neighbors and both share the maximum $\ell_\infty$ distance of $3 \times 10^{-4}$, which defines the reference radius (shown as the coral circle in \Cref{fig:verifiability_radar_8b,fig:verifiability_radar_10b}).
-Tokens within this radius are considered semantically equal (\Cref{tab:embedding_distances_gender}).
-A complete list of gender-related neighbors is provided in \Cref{sec:distance_complete}.
+\paragraph{Gender fairness.} We evaluate the fairness of our models using the fairness score $\fairnessScore$ from eq~\eqref{eq:fairness-score}.
+To compute the fairness score, we constructed the test dataset by randomly selecting 50 sentences—25 from each class (label = 0 or 1 for whether the salary exceeds \$50,000)—from the training set.
+This represents the model's overall fairness.
+Gender-related tokens are identified as the 50 closest neighbors to the word \token{male} and \token{female} (the primary gender indicators in the Adult Census dataset) in the embedding space.
+The largest $\ell_\infty$ distance between any of their nearest 50 neighbors is $3 \times 10^{-4}$ (for both the word \token{male} and \token{female}.
+Notably, \token{male} and \token{female} appear within each other's 50 nearest neighbors, demonstrating the effectiveness of pre-training).
+We use this value as a reference threshold (illustrated by the coral circle in \Cref{fig:verifiability_radar_8_10}).
+Tokens within this threshold are treated as semantically equivalent (see \Cref{tab:embedding_distances_gender}).
+A full list of gender-related neighbors is provided in \Cref{sec:distance_complete}. \Cref{tab:gender_toxicity_result} presents the model’s test accuracy and fairness scores after training.
+Test accuracy is a crucial component of our evaluation, as fairness assessments are only meaningful when applied to models that demonstrate reliable predictive performance. \Cref{fig:verifiability_radar_8_10} shows radar plots of per-sentence verifiability, where each axis represents a sentence and the blue region’s tip indicates the maximum verifiable perturbation radius $\nnPertRadius_\text{max}$.
+Sentences with tips outside the coral dashed circle (radius $\maxDistance$) are deemed verifiable (fair), while red dots mark unverifiable cases.

-The radar plots in \Cref{fig:verifiability_radar_8b,fig:verifiability_radar_10b} illustrate per-sentence verifiability for the salary prediction language model configured with 8 and 10 transformer blocks, respectively.
-Each axis corresponds to a sentence, and the tip of the blue region represents its maximum verifiable perturbation radius $\nnPertRadius_\text{max}$.
-Sentences with blue tips outside the coral-colored dashed reference circle (marking the largest $\ell_\infty$ distance $\maxDistance$) are considered verified (i.e., fair), while red dots highlight those sentences that could not be verified. \Cref{tab:gender_toxicity_result} presents the model's test accuracy alongside the corresponding fairness scores after training.